bcgov/bcstats-govt-service-locations/README.md

 ## How to Run the Analysis

 This section describes how to run the R scripts to perform the drive time analysis after completing the installation and setup.
-The process involves two main scripts executed sequentially (there may be additional scripts in the future).
+The process involves five scripts executed sequentially (there may be additional scripts in the future).

 **Prerequisites:**